 And here is “a Gratitude Worksheet.
 Take your time and work your way slowly through the worksheet.
 Click here to see an example.”

-A few of mine the last week have been…
+A few of mine the last week has been…

-I am grateful the weather as turned nice.
+I am grateful the weather has turned nice.
 Seems we have a wee break from the winter.
-Thanks winter!
+Thanks, winter!